 8.3 The Association recognises the expectations set by the specification of a Scottish Housing Quality Standard.
-It shall adopt a systematic approach to carrying out required inspections, investment planning and installation or remedial works, with a view to achieving full compliance with the Standard by the target date in 2015.
+It shall adopt a systematic approach to carrying out required inspections, investment planning and installation or remedial works.

 Cyclical Painting Work

 8.4 The Association shall implement and publicise a programme of refreshing the paintwork on external features and in communal areas.
 This will be carried out at timescales determined as being appropriate to maintain high standards at the Association's housing developments.